-It also lowered the acceptance condition for its offer to 50 percent plus one share from 90 percent, increasing its chances of winning the company after investors appeared divided on the matter.
+It also lowered the acceptance condition for its offer to 50 percent plus one share from 90 percent, increasing its chances of winning the company after public division among the investor base.

 GKN is trying to fight off the Melrose bid with an alternative $6.1 billion deal to merge its automotive business with U.S. company Dana Incorporated, leaving GKN focused on its aerospace division.

 Dana said on Monday it would seek a secondary listing in London, a move which should enable more UK shareholders to back the rival plan as some funds are subject to rules which prevent them from holding U.S. stock.

 The U.S. company also promised GKN investors a slice of its dividend as it said it would pay its current quarterly dividend of $0.10 per share to the enlarged shareholder base.

 The plan for a secondary listing came after Dana executives had met GKN shareholders.

 "The clear message from shareholders is that they want to be able to hold stock in a combined Dana plc," Dana said in its statement.

 Aiming to give GKN shareholders extra confidence in the future of the merged GKN-Dana unit, the U.S. company on Monday also upgraded its margin and sales guidance, saying that it had "over-achieved" on synergies from past acquisitions.